MADE-Apps/legerity/README.md

 Legerity is a framework for speeding up the development of automated UI testing of Windows, Android, iOS, and Web apps with Appium/Selenium with .NET!

-The aim of the framework is to provide easy to use components that allow you to quickly and easily get up and running in little to no time.
+The aim of the framework is to provide easy-to-use components that allow you to quickly and easily get up and running in little to no time.

 With the help of out-of-the-box element wrappers for core platform controls, all the repetitive querying of your UI is alleviated!